-- Ensure all, read, understand and comply with this Policy. - Responsible for reporting concerns, if anyone believes or suspects that a conflict with this Policy has occurred, or may occur in the future, this must be reported in accordance with our Whistleblowing Policy as soon as possible.
-Employees or suppliers are encouraged to raise concerns about any issue of suspicion of modern slavery in any parts of our business or the supply chains of any supplier tier at the earliest possible stage.
+- Ensure you read, understand and comply with this Policy. - Responsible for reporting concerns, if you believe or suspect that a conflict with this Policy has occurred, or may occur in the future, to your manager or report it in accordance with our Whistleblowing Policy as soon as possible.
+You are encouraged to raise concerns about any issue of suspicion of modern slavery in any parts of our business or the supply chains of any supplier tier at the earliest possible stage.